APR-1400: Secondary

 Each steam generator has 13,102 Inconel 690 tubes; this material improves resistance to stress corrosion cracking compared to the Inconel 600 used in prior designs.
 Like the late-evolution System 80+ design, the steam generator design incorporates an integral feedwater economizer, which pre-heats feedwater before it is introduced into the SG.
 Compared with the OPR-1000 design, the steam generator features a larger secondary feedwater inventory, extending the dry-out time and affording more time for manual operator intervention, should it be needed.
 The design tube plugging margin is 10%, meaning the unit can operate at full power with up to 10% of the SG tubes plugged.
 Each of the two main steam lines from the steam generator contain five safety valves, a main steam relief valve and one isolation valve.

 APR+

 The APR-1400 has been further developed into the APR+ design, which received its official type certification on 14 August 2014 after seven years in development.
 The reactor design features improved safety and among others "a core damage frequency an entire order of magnitude lower than that calculated for the APR1400 design that it supplants".
 The APR+ core uses 257 fuel assemblies (16 more than APR-1400) to increase output to 1550 MW gross electricity.
 Certain safety features, such as backup generators, have been increased from two to four independent, redundant systems.
+The reactor design is also expected to have a shorter construction time of 36 months vs. 52 months for the APR1400.
+The Cheonji Nuclear Power Plant is the first planned plant with this design.